DanielSporysz/publications-manager/README.md

 - brute force attack protection.

 # Credits
-This project is heavily inspided on the reposity https://github.com/bchaber/di1541 of user https://github.com/bchaber.
+This project is heavily inspired on the repository at https://github.com/bchaber/di1541 of user https://github.com/bchaber.

 # WEB service requirements
 The service listens on port 443 and is set to use the following domain names: